What if the people you meet every day are only a part of the story?

 5. Forgetting to Pay It Forward

 If you’re in a position of influence, mentor others.
-That’s how secondary groups sustain themselves.
-When you help a newcomer, you’re investing in the future of the group—and in your own legacy That's the part that actually makes a difference..
+So that’s how secondary groups sustain themselves.
+When you help a newcomer, you’re investing in the future of the group—and in your own legacy Not complicated — just consistent.
+Simple as that..

 Practical Tips / What Actually Works